mithi/react-philosophies/README.md

 - at the back of my mind whenever I review someone else's code or my own
 - just guidelines and NOT rigid rules
 - a living document and will evolve overtime as my experience grows
-- mostly techniques which are variations of basic refactoring methods, SOLID principles, and extreme programming ideas... just applied to React specifically.
+- mostly techniques which are variations of basic refactoring methods, SOLID principles, and extreme programming ideas... just applied to React specifically 🙂

 A lot of these things may feel like very basic and common-sense.
-But surprisingly, I've worked with large complex applications started by people who seem to... well... not care.
+But surprisingly, I've worked with large complex applications where these things are not taken into consideration.
 The examples I present here are based on code I have actually seen in production.

 `react-philosophies` is inspired by various places I've stumbled upon at different points of my coding journey.